Environmental Stewardship

 Learn more:

-We are working to demonstrate full conformance for our active tailings facility at Neves-Corvo in 2023.
-The two tailings facilities at our recently acquired Caserones mine will conform with the GISTM in 2024.
-Our active tailings facilities at Eagle and Zinkgruvan, which are classified as lower-consequence facilities, will conform with the GISTM in 2025 along with all other applicable inactive/closed facilities.
+We are working to demonstrate full conformance to the GISTM for our active tailings facilities at Caserones by 2024 year end.
+Our active tailings facilities at Eagle and Zinkgruvan, which are classified as lower-consequence facilities, will conform with the GISTM in 2025.

 Lundin Mining operates six mines with seven active tailings facilities and uses two widely accepted methods of tailings disposal:

 All tailings facilities are operated or closed as per the currently approved design.
-Full and complete engineering records including design, construction, operation, maintenance and/or closure exist for all tailings facilities except for the inactive Enemossen facility at Zinkgruvan, and the closed San Esteban and Ojos del Salado facilities at Candelaria.
-San Esteban has an updated detailed design closure plan and the three Ojos del Salado tailings facilities are legacy sites that ceased operations in the 1960s.
+Full and complete engineering records including design, construction, operation, maintenance and/or closure exist for all tailings facilities except for the inactive Enemossen facility at Zinkgruvan, and the closed Ojos del Salado facilities at the Candelaria Mining Complex.
+The three Ojos del Salado tailings facilities are legacy sites that ceased operations in the 1960s.
 The Ojos del Salado tailings facilities were fully closed in 2012 as per an approved engineered closure plan.

 A full list of tailings facilities that Lundin Mining manages, including information on tailings management, construction method, maximum dam height and volume, can be found in our Tailings Management Information Sheet.